tabulapdf/tabula-extractor/README.md

 ## Command Line Examples

 These examples use documents contained with `tabula-extractor`'s [`test`](https://github.com/tabulapdf/tabula-extractor/tree/master/test) folder.
 If you want to follow along, download the document and give it a shot.
+There's more extensive explanation [here](https://github.com/tabulapdf/tabula-extractor/wiki/Using-the-command-line-tabula-extractor-tool).

 Extract all the tables from a document into a spreadsheet called `output.csv`:
 ````bash